Timothy-Arnold/Airbnb-Property-Modelling/README.md

     find_best_nn()
 ```

-I saved the best model from each Gridsearch in their own folder in my local directory
+I saved the best model from each Gridsearch in their own folder in my local directory.